SeaBirdsGet the app

 Frenzy alert

-When the flock analyzer sees diving behavior — birds on the water, taking off, diving again — Seabirds throws an amber alert with a haptic pulse.
+When the flock analyzer sees diving behavior — birds on the water, taking off, diving again — SeaBirds throws an amber alert with a haptic pulse.
 You'll feel it through gloves while you're holding the wheel.

 Threshold2 dives / 30 s